 It’s derived from the root of the cassava plant—and it’s the same stuff that makes yummy tapioca pudding.
 Cassava grows throughout South America and is a staple in many cultures.
 It’s a renewable, reusable, and bio-based material with lots of benefits.
 Communities that grow cassava use nearly all of the plant and tapioca dextrose is just one example of its many benefits.

-Same deal with organic tapioca maltodextrin.
-The maltodextrin word may seem scary, but it’s the same thing as mentioned above – a tapioca starch digested by natural enzymes.
-Maltodetrxin signifies a chain of smaller molecules joined together, but again in such tiny amounts that it does not add any sweetness or sugar content to the tablets.
+The word “maltodextrin” may sound a bit scary, but it’s the same thing as with dextrose—a tapioca starch digested by natural enzymes.
+Maltodextrin signifies a chain of smaller molecules joined together, but again, in such tiny amounts that it does not add any sweetness or sugar content to the tablets.

-Both of these ingredients were chosen because they hold the tablet together but also allow it to fully and quickly disperse the nutrients in your stomach.
+Both of these ingredients were chosen because they hold the tablet together so that you get all of the goodness of the mykind vitamins, but also allow it to fully and quickly disperse the nutrients in your stomach.
 This promotes maximum absorption so your body can fully utilize the vitamins and minerals.

 We went with these two natural non-GMO ingredients instead of commonly used chemical ingredients including conventional maltodextrin, dextrose, and magnesium stearate, which are usually formed via hydrogenated oils (which are commonly GMO) and/or chemicals.